Mount Horeb Area School District

 - Because all the students are in kindergarten with limited reading ability the school found it was difficult to disseminate any written educational materials.

-- Some parents were concerned that their children would be tasting new and unusual foods, so we had to explain the program and what produce was going to be offered in great detail.
+- Some parents were concerned that their children would be tasting new and unusual foods, so the school had to explain the program and what produce was going to be offered in great detail.

 Register to Download The Lunch Box Tools